MestreMoniz/-Overlord-Knight---Unity-2D/README.md

 ## Features

 - Multiple waves of enemies with escalating difficulty.
-- Unique boss fights with distinct attack patterns.
+- Boss fights with distinct attack patterns.
 - Player and boss health bars differentiated for clearer UI.
 - NPC enemy control using Unity's NavMesh for smart movement.
 - Variety of power-ups that increase speed, damage, and life.